-There's always a trigger for a market decline, be it on a day-to-day basis or over more sustained periods, as happens during a correction.
+There's always a trigger for a market decline, be it on a day-to-day basis or over more sustained periods, as happens when market corrections occur.
 Because investors become cautious about the pace of economic growth and potential gains in stock prices ahead, they're motivated to sell rather than to buy — and that sends the market lower.

 The most common reasons for a market correction include:

-During a correction, the value of your portfolio will drop, though it may be more or less than the broader market benchmarks.
-That's because the makeup of your portfolio is likely different than the S&P 500, for example.
+During a correction, the value of your portfolio will drop, though it may be more or less than the broader market index.
+That's because the makeup of your portfolio is likely different than the S&P 500 index, for example.
 So, even if the S&P 500 falls 10%, your portfolio may only go down 8%.

 Even though a majority of investors are aware of the risks associated with investing, they may not be comfortable actually experiencing those risks.
 Two-thirds of investors say they know portfolio declines of 10% are a normal occurrence — but even knowing that, 90% say it's important to protect their investments when volatility occurs, according to the results of a 2019 survey by Natixis Investment Managers of more than 9,000 individual investors worldwide.